luyadev/luya/docs/guide/app-blocks.md

 }
 ```

-This will cache the block for 60 minutes but you can adjust the number of seconds the block should be cached by defining the cacheExpiration propertie:
+This will cache the block for 60 minutes but you can adjust the number of seconds the block should be cached by defining the cacheExpiration property:

 ```php
 public $cacheExpiration = 60;